SOURCE / ECONOMY

 Inbound passengers line up for border procedures at Sanya Phoenix International Airport in Sanya, south China's Hainan Province, Dec.
 18, 2025.
 China on Thursday launched island-wide special customs operations in the Hainan Free Trade Port (FTP).
 (Photo:Xinhua)

-The total number of passengers at the Hainan Sanya Phoenix International Airport in Sanya, South China’s Hainan Province in 2025, has set a new record high on Saturday, the state broadcaster China Central Television (CCTV) News reported on Sunday.
+The passenger numbers at the Sanya Phoenix International Airport in Sanya, South China's Hainan Province this year set a new record high on Saturday, state broadcaster China Central Television (CCTV) News reported on Sunday.

-Among these, the number of passengers set a new historical record.
-International passenger volume reached 895,000, surging 46.6 percent year-on-year—a particularly standout performance that starts to demonstrate the international appeal of the Hainan Free Trade Port (FTP).
+The number of passengers set a new record.
+International passenger volume reached 895,000, surging 46.6 percent year-on-year, a standout performance that started to demonstrate the international appeal of the Hainan Free Trade Port (FTP).

-Currently, the Sanya airport has opened a total of 41 international routes, with its network covering 32 international destinations in Central Asia, Southeast Asia, Northeast Asia, and Europe.
-The “Air Silk Road” network with Sanya serving as a pivot continues to expand densely, effectively promoting interconnectivity with all Belt and Road Initiative partner countries, the CCTV News report said.
+The Sanya airport serves 41 international routes, with its network covering 32 international destinations in Central Asia, Southeast Asia, Northeast Asia, and Europe.
+The "Air Silk Road" network with Sanya serving as a pivot continues to expand intensively, effectively promoting interconnectivity with all Belt and Road Initiative partner countries, the CCTV News report said.

 Global Times